dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_sensor_actuator.md

 In this second part, a range ultrasound sensor and a 2xDC motor driver would be implemented.

-If you have note read it yet, please check the first blog [🚎 Arty-S7-Rover (base architecture)](spartan7_blog_project.md) as this section relay on that.
+If you have note read it yet, please check the first blog [🚎 Arty-S7-Rover (base architecture)](spartan7_blog_project.md) as this section rely on that.

 ## The Hardware